VictorCazanave/svg-maps/packages/honduras/README.md

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-blue.svg)](https://creativecommons.org/licenses/by/4.0/)

-Contains all the states of Honduras:
+Contains all the dapartments of Honduras:
 * Atlántida
 * Choluteca
 * Colón